Interactive Advisors review 2023

 Interactive Advisors offers investing services for both do-it-for-me and do-it-yourself investors using one of the widest selections of investing options in the robo-advisor world.
 Even better, its funds remain mostly low-cost, and include socially responsible funds as well as so-called “smart beta” funds that are supposed to provide better risk-adjusted returns.

-Interactive Advisors has upped its game this year, with the introduction of tax-loss harvesting on custom-built portfolios, though it’s missing other features of top robo-advisors such as a strong cash management account and useful planning tools.
+Interactive Advisors has upped its game, with the introduction of tax-loss harvesting on custom-built portfolios, though it’s missing other features of top robo-advisors such as a strong cash management account and useful planning tools.
 In total, Interactive Advisors comes in even stronger than in prior years, and it’s an even more attractive option for beginning and advanced investors.

 Interactive Advisors: In the details